enisz/igdb/README.md

 | trusted | boolean |  |
 | url | String | The website address (URL) of the item |

 Return value depends on the `$count` parameter.
-For more details on the return values please refer to the [Return Values Section](#return-values).
+For more details on the return values check the [Return Values Section](#return-values).

 ## MultiQuery
 `IGDB::multiquery(string $endpoint, string $result_name, mixed | array $query = null) : mixed`